The Jordan Brothers: Origin

 The group's first national appearance was on Ted Mack's The Original Amateur Hour on January 22, 1956, on ABC.
 The group then settled into playing local venues and dances in the middle and southern Coal Region area, with their father Angelo sitting in on bass and managing the group.
-In 1957, the Jordan Brothers reached several milestones.
-First, they began a five-year gig at Renninger's Market between Orwigsburg and Schuylkill Haven.
-This was the first in a series of long-term relationships (lasting nearly decades) with several venues in the Schuylkill and Berks County areas.
-Second, they recorded their first record at Philadelphia's Reco-Art Studio, self produced on the "Jordan" label - Send Me Your Picture/ Oh Lolly.
+In 1957, the Jordan Brothers began a five-year gig at Renninger's Market between Orwigsburg and Schuylkill Haven.
+This was the first in a series of long-term relationships with several venues in the Schuylkill and Berks County areas.
+They also recorded their first record, self-produced on the Jordan label, at Philadelphia's Reco-Art Studio: "Send Me Your Picture"/"Oh Lolly".
 This led to a two-year recording contract in 1958 with Jamie Records.

 Growth

 Jamie Record Years

 The arrangement with Jamie Records, introduced the Jordan Brothers into the teen publicity machine of the late fifties.
 One of Jamie's stockholders had been Dick Clark who had also become American Bandstand’s host in 1956.
 The show went national on ABC in 1957.
 Clark often featured Jamie artists on his show such as Duane Eddy, the Dovells and others.
 Appearing on American Bandstand three times, the Jordan Brothers also were part of Clark's 49-day "Caravan of Stars" that toured the United States and Canada in 1959.
-Traveling in one of two 40-seat busses, Frank and Joe Jordan were accompanied by the likes of the Coasters, the Drifters, the Skyliners, Bobby Rydell, La Verne Baker, Paul Anka, Jimmy Clanton and Duane Eddy and his Band.
-Frank and Joe Jordan (without Bob, not yet out of high school) were The Jordan Brothers during this tour.
+Traveling in one of two 40-seat buses, Frank and Joe Jordan were accompanied by the likes of the Coasters, the Drifters, the Skyliners, Bobby Rydell, LaVerne Baker, Paul Anka, Jimmy Clanton, and Duane Eddy.
+Frank and Joe Jordan (without Bob, not yet out of high school) were the Jordan Brothers during this tour.